AlfrescoLabs/technical-validation-java-example/README.md

 # technical-validation-java-example

-An example Java program that shows how to call the technical-validation tool programmatically.
+An example Java program that shows how to call the [Alfresco Validation Tool](https://github.com/AlfrescoLabs/technical-validation) programmatically.

+## Installation

+Clone this project to a local working copy.

 ## Configuration